 The Trustee manages investment risks, including credit risk and market risk, within agreed risk limits which are set taking into account the Fund's strategic investment objectives.
 The Trustee's risk management policy is documented in the Statement of Investment Principles.
-These investment objectives are implemented through the Fiduciary Management Agreement in place with the Delegated CIO (Towers Watson Ltd) and the investment management agreements in place with the investment managers.
-The Fund's performance versus its investment objectives is monitored by the Trustee on a regular basis.
+These investment objectives are implemented through the Fiduciary Management Agreement in place with the Delegated CIO (Towers Watson Ltd) and the investment objectives is monitored by the Trustee on a regular basis.

 There have been no changes to the Fund's Journey Plan objectives over the year and the Delegated CIO's outlook remains broadly similar.
 As a result there have been no significant changes to the investment risk exposures.
+An insurance contract which provides a bulk annuity policy "buy-in" across a portion of the pensioner members was transacted over the year.
+This would be subject to both credit risk (from the insurer defaulting) and interest risk (impacting the discounted value of the annuity payments).
+This was predominately funded with UK government bonds and so has not significantly impacted the risk exposures of the overall portfolio.